Jobs

 fields.

-The console output of the task runners confirms this:
+Console output from the task runners confirms this:

-Now with this fix in place, and the task runners redeployed with the updated
+With this fix, and after redeploying the task runners with the updated PrintMovieStats

-The output of the task runner confirms that only two tasks were executed, instead of a new task for all four movies.
+The output confirms that only two tasks were executed, resuming from the point of failure instead of re-executing all tasks.

-Great, the job was retried and now succeeded.
-The two tasks that were already executed successfully before the failure were not executed again, instead the execution was resumed from the point of the failure.
+The job was retried and succeeded.
+The two tasks that completed before the failure were not re-executed.

 Was this page helpful?